 - Net electrical production expected per plant: 145 GWh/year

 - Solar field: 510,000 m2 of SENERtrough® cylindrical-parabolic collectors

 - Heat storage system: each plant has a heat storage system with seven hours' capacity.

-This system permits the generation of electrical power for 4,000 hours a year.
-The use of concentrated solar radiation as primary energy enables Valle 1 and Valle 2 to supply electricity to 80,000 households and prevent the emission of 45,000 tons of CO2 a year.
+This system permits the generation of electrical power for 4,000 hours a year per plant.
+The use of concentrated solar radiation as primary energy enables Valle 1 and Valle 2 to supply electricity to 45,000 households and prevent the emission of 48,000 tons of CO2 a year per plant.
 The energy generated by Valle 1 and Valle 2, which are located in San José del Valle (Spain), will be sent through a high-tension line to the Valle 400 kV substation.

 Cylindrical-parabolic collector technology

 Valle 1 and Valle 2 use SENERtrough® cylindrical-parabolic collectors that concentrate solar radiation in a central collector pipe through which thermal oil is run and which is fitted with a high-precision optical sensor that monitors the sun from east to west.
 The hot oil is used to vaporize water which, by means of expansion in a steam turbine, drives an electrical generator that injects the energy into the grid.